fsek/docs/source/web/installation_guide/linux.rst

   foreman s

 After a few seconds, you should be able to access the server at http://localhost:3000.
+You log in with the email *admin@fsektionen.se* and the password *passpass*.